thiagojedi/thiagojedi.github.io/src/pages/blog/2022-08-fresh-redux.md

 layout: '../../layouts/BlogPost.astro'
 title: Using Redux on Islands
 pubDate: 28/08/2022
-image: /images/bridge.jpg
+image: '/images/bridge.jpg'
----
+lang: en-US
+description:
   I've been trying to wrap myself around the Island Pattern/Architecture for some time now.
 The last piece of the puzzle was state management and how to get the islands to comunicate, a bridge if you will.
 And I think I found it.
+---

 ## New land on sight